 So for our latest Staff Piece we decided to take a look at shows we feel could’ve gone a little longer.
 This list is consists of TV shows that could’ve benefited from one more season…

-This is one of those shows who’s cancellation seemed to make no sense.
-I mean obviously it comes down to expense of the show’s production and the ratings like anything else, but it seemed popular enough to survive.
-Critically loved and awarded (28 Emmy Nominations in 3 Years) this is the show that really put Ian McShane on the map, and won him a Golden Globe during the 2nd season.
-The show itself however ended somewhat ambiguously, with Bullock (Olyphant) and Al Swearengen (McShane) having to join forces against Hearst, who is taking over the town.
+This is one of those shows whose cancellation seemed to make no sense.
+I mean it obviously came down to the monetary expense of the show’s production and the never stellar ratings like anything else, but it seemed popular enough to survive those obstacles.
+Critically loved and awarded (28 Emmy Nominations in 3 Years), this is the show that put Ian McShane on the map and won him a Golden Globe during the 2nd season.
+The show itself ended somewhat ambiguously, with Bullock (Olyphant) and Al Swearengen (McShane) having to join forces against Hearst, who is taking over the town.
 The season ended with Hearst leaving town, victorious, and many local matters unresolved amongst our principal characters.

 HBO declined their option for a full 4th season, instead ordering only 6 episodes, for which show creator David Milch declined.
-There were then plan for 2 TV movies to be made, 2 hours a piece, which would wrap things up.
-They however never materialized and Deadwood fans weren’t left with much closure.
+There was a plan for two TV movies to be made, 2 hours a piece, which would have wrapped things up.
+They, however, never materialized and Deadwood fans weren’t left with much closure.
 For me, McShane and Olyphant displayed the best on-screen chemistry of any duo on television at that time.
-Every scene they were in was electric, reminded me of Pacino and DeNiro at the diner in Heat.
+Every scene they were in was electric and reminded me of Pacino and DeNiro at the diner in Heat.
 Though I have to admit, Olyphant seems to have recaptured some of that with Walton Goggins in Justified…

 Anyhow, another season could’ve really cleared somethings up and offered closure to a fanbase.
 It’d be tough to do now, the cast spread onto other good shows like Justified, Sons of Anarchy, True Blood, Treme, Breaking Bad, and Eastbound & Down.
 But I’d love to see those TV movies…